Rivers of Mumbai or sewers that stink?

 "The marine biodiversity is almost non-existent and only in the monsoon, you can see some kind of creatures.
 The pollution not only makes Mumbai’s beaches unsafe for swimming, but contaminates the seas enough to make it unfit for fishing as well," said a marine biologist from Central Marine Fisheries Research Institute (CMFRI).

-Over 700 megalitres of untreated sewage discharged daily into four Mumbai rivers
+Over 700 megalitres of untreated sewage discharged daily into 4 Mumbai rivers

 A comprehensive report submitted by team River March (an NGO that has been campaigning for the rejuvenation of Mumbai’s four rivers) to the Municipal Commissioner in 2019 stated that discharge of raw sewage, animal waste and garbage are the main causes of pollution in three of the city’s rivers — Dahisar, Poisar and Oshiwara.